soundata/soundata/paper.md

 - **Standardize usage of sound datasets:** Standardizes common attributes of sound datasets such as audio or tags to simplify audio research pipelines, while preserving each dataset’s idiosyncrasies (e.g. if a dataset has ‘non-standard’ attributes, we include them as well).

 `Soundata` is based on and inspired by `mirdata` with which shares goals and vision. `mirdata` ([@bittner2019mirdata](#)) is a `Python`[^python] package introduced as a tool for mitigating the lack of reproducibility and efficiency when working with datasets in the context of Music Information Research (MIR).
 In MIR, the mentioned issues are exacerbated due to the intrinsic commercial nature of music data, since it is very difficult to get licenses to distribute music recordings openly.
 Moreover, musical datasets are extremely complex compared to other audio datasets.
-They usually convey much more metadata information (e.g. artists, musicians, instruments) and their annotations are of several different types and formats, reflecting the different tasks that there are in MIR such as melody estimation, beat tracking, and chord estimation.
 Using the same software package for handling music and other audio datasets would lead to a very complex, hard-to-manage repository, which would be difficult to scale.
 Instead, we introduce `Soundata` as a separate effort that is inspired and based on `mirdata`.
 It specifically addresses the annotation types and formats required by communities like DCASE[^dcase], which work with bioacoustics, environmental, urban, and spatial sound datasets.

 # Design Choices